ethereum/devp2p/caps/eth.md

 `[request-id: P, [txhash₁: B_32, txhash₂: B_32, ...], cells : B_16]`

-This message requests the peer to return cells of the given txhashes.
+This message requests the peer to return cell data of the given txhashes.
 The `cells` element, a bitmap, specifies indices of the requested cells.

 ### Cells (0x13)